The Wreck of the Titan: Or, Futility: Similarities to the Titanic

-Although the novel was written before the RMS Titanic was even conceived, there are some uncanny similarities between the fictional and real-life versions.
+Although the novel was written before the RMS Titanic was even conceived, there were some similarities between the fictional and real-life versions.
 Like the Titanic, the fictional ship sank after wrecking on an iceberg in April in the North Atlantic Ocean, and there were not enough lifeboats for all the passengers.
-The Titan would have survived a head-on collision with the iceberg, but a glancing encounter did more extensive damage.
-There are also similarities in size (800 ft long for the Titan versus 882 ft 9 in long for the Titanic), speed, and life-saving equipment.
+The Titan might have survived a head-on collision with the iceberg, but a glancing encounter did more fatal damage.

 After the Titanics sinking, some people credited Robertson with precognition and clairvoyance, which he denied.
 Scholars attribute the similarities to Robertson's extensive knowledge of shipbuilding and maritime trends.

+The fictional ship is still named the Titan in the original 1898 edition (although the ship's name was added to the cover of the book after the sinking of the Titanic).